Travel Log Barrett Ishida Travel Log Barrett Ishida

 An artistic concrete building in Daikanyama, Tokyo - Barrettish

-Because it’s considered a highly desirable place in the city, the area’s average rent is also one of the highest.
-The average rent for a 1K studio as of September 2020 is 131,800 JPY (USD $1,259 - The average for Tokyo in 2019 was USD $870).
-[J]
+Because it’s considered a highly desirable and high-end place in the city, the area’s average rent is also one of the highest in Tokyo.

 Its location puts it near Shibuya, Ebisu and Nakameguro, and it’s on the same train line as Jiyūgaoka.
 It often attracts similar crowds as those who frequent Aoyama, Omotesando, Marunouchi and others.